In this article

 Think about the last time you worked in a dark room with a focused light.
 A desk lamp illuminating just your work surface.
 The rest of the room dark.
 It’s easier to focus, right?

-Dark mode creates that effect digitally.
+A dark-first design creates that effect on the page.
 The content is the desk lamp.
 The dark background is the room.
 Your brain has less to filter, less to ignore, less to process before it gets to the work.

 For ADHD brains, this isn’t a minor improvement.
 The difference between “I can focus here” and “everything is too much” is often just a reduction in visual noise.